dd32/td-gh-ex/readme.txt

 You can add your own background(image) via WordPress Dashboard > Appearance > Customize.

 = Menu =
-Theme offers 2 menu's that can contain subpages (2 levels deep).
+Theme offers 2 menus that can contain subpages (2 levels deep).

 You can create and set menu via WordPress Dashboard > Appearance > Menus.